PVC * Plenum * LSZH * Tactical

 By Sara Chase, Corning Cable Systems

-Armored fiber-optic cables are often installed in a network for added mechanical protection.
-Two types of armoring exist: interlocking and corrugated.
-Interlocking armor is an aluminum armor that is helically wrapped around the cable and found in indoor and indoor/outdoor cables.
-It offers ruggedness and superior crush resistance.
-Corrugated armor is a coated steel tape folded around the cable longitudinally.
-It is found in outdoor cables and offers extra mechanical and rodent protection.
+Armored bulk nanoFIBER fiber-optic cables installed in a network add mechanical protection.
+Therefore, two types of armoring exist: interlocking and corrugated.
+Aluminum armor that is helically wrapped is called Interlocking armor.
+It likewise offers ruggedness and superior crush resistance.
+Corrugated armor has a coated steel tape folded around the cable longitudinally.
+It is thus found in outdoor cables and offers extra mechanical and rodent protection.

-An alternative to installing armored optical cable is to place conduit and pull in the fiber-optic cable.
-However, placing a single-armored fiber cable is usually the more cost-effective choice.
-There is no need to install conduit, resulting in a reduction in the installation cost by up to 40 percent and in the installation time by up to 50 percent.
-The table on this page shows a cost comparison of three installation methods in an indoor riser-rated environment for 300 feet of 12-fiber, 50-µm cable.
+Presently, an alternative to installing armored optical cable is to place conduit and pull in the fiber-optic cable.
+With all things considered, placing a single-armored fiber cable is usually the more cost-effective choice.
+Obviously, there is no need to install conduit, resulting in a reduction in the installation cost by up to 40 percent and in the installation time by up to 50 percent.
+Significantly the table on this page shows a cost comparison of three installation methods in an indoor riser-rated environment for 300 feet of 12-fiber, 50-µm cable.

 Why bond and ground?

-Bonding and grounding of armored fiber-optic cable are simple steps in the installation process that are often misunderstood or overlooked.
-The National Electrical Code (NEC) and several industry standards have been established to promote safe and effective bonding and grounding practices of armored optical cables.
+Also, bonding and grounding of armored fiber-optic cable are simple steps in the installation process that are often misunderstood or overlooked.
+Lastly, the National Electrical Code (NEC) and several industry standards have been established to promote safe and effective bonding and grounding practices of armored optical cables.
 Besides the NEC, local area networks (LANs) have traditionally relied on ANSI/TIA-568-C.0 Generic Telecommunications Cabling for Customer Premises, ANSI/TIA-569-B Commercial Building Standard for Telecommunications Pathways and Spaces, and ANSI-J-STD-607, Commercial Building Grounding (Earthing) and Bonding Requirements for Telecommunications for additional guidance.
 Data centers have also relied on ANSI/TIA/EIA-942 Telecommunications Infrastructure Standard for Data Centers.